bt-rb/bridgetown-minify-html/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+## 💌 In Loving Memory of Mike Rogers

+[Mike Rogers](https://github.com/MikeRogers0) was the creator of `bridgetown-minify-html` and participated in the project from July 2020 until his passing in November 2021.
+This project is maintained by [@andrewmcodes](https://github.com/andrewmcodes) in his honor.
+You can find Mike's obituary [here if you'd like to leave a message.](https://www.mykeeper.com/profile/MikeRogers/)